unocss/unocss/docs/integrations/vscode.md

 ## Icons Preset

-If you're using the [Icons Preset](/presets/icons), you can also install [Iconify IntelliSense](https://marketplace.visualstudio.com/items?itemName=antfu.iconify):
+If you're using the [Icons Preset](/presets/icons), you can also install [Iconify IntelliSense](https://marketplace.visualstudio.com/items?itemName=antfu.iconify) to get inlay preview, auto-completion, and hover information for your icons.
-- inline display corresponding icons
-- auto-completion for icon-sets
-- hover
-- snippets